M366/zcc/README.md

 # zcc

-It is a personal project to learn C compiler.
+This is a personal project to learn C compiler.

+## References
 https://www.sigbus.info/compilerbook